Akshaj-Bisht/Notez/src/site/notes/DSE/Dse Paper 1.md

 ##### (a) Write a Python program to perform the following operations: (5 marks)

-(i) Create a file file1.txt and write the following text in it:
+1. Create a file file1.txt and write the following text in it:
    "Python is a popular language"

-(ii) Read file1.txt and copy its contents to another file file2.txt.
+2. Read file1.txt and copy its contents to another file file2.txt.

 Answer: